chilleo/ALPHA/README.md

         ```
     - If the command returns "Python 2.7.13" skip to step 3.
 Otherwise proceed.
     - Download and Install [Python 2.7.13](https://www.python.org/downloads/)
+    - NOTE: If the python --version still shows an older version after downloading and installing the new version, fully close and reopen your terminal.

 3) Install [Homebrew](https://brew.sh/)